-Each automation must have a single trigger step, this is essentially a watcher - waiting for a particular condition to be met at which point the process will kick-off.
+Each automation must have a single trigger step, which is essentially a watcher - waiting for a particular condition to be met, at which point the process will kick off.

 Currently, there are six ways to trigger an automation: